 Workstream two: regulatory sandboxes

 The emergence of innovative energy technologies and business models can bring significant benefits to consumers, but new concepts can sometimes be inconsistent with the existing regulatory framework.

 The AEMC is exploring potential barriers to trialling new approaches and whether there may be a need for formal regulatory sandbox arrangements in the national electricity market.
 A "regulatory sandbox" is a framework within which participants can trial innovative technologies, business models, products and services in the market under relaxed regulatory requirements at a smaller scale, on a time-limited basis and with appropriate safeguards in place.

-The Commission was requested to consider issues beyond economic regulation of electricity networks and the need for regulatory sandbox arrangements in other parts of the NEM regulatory framework, for example, relating to wholesale electricity markets and consumer protections.
+The Commission was requested to consider issues beyond economic regulation of electricity networks and the need for regulatory sandbox arrangements in other parts of the energy regulatory framework, for example, relating to wholesale electricity markets and consumer protections.

 PUBLIC WORKSHOP - INCENTIVES AND MARKET DEVELOPMENT

 INITIATION - REGULATORY SANDBOX